markets/mini_i18n/README.md

 > Minimalistic i18n library for Ruby

-`MiniI18n` is a simple, flexible and fast Ruby Internationalization library.
-It supports localization, interpolations, pluralization, fallbacks, nested keys and more.
+`MiniI18n` is a simple, flexible, and fast Ruby Internationalization library.
+It supports localization, interpolation, pluralization, fallbacks, nested keys and more, with a minimal footprint and straightforward API (inspired by the well-known [I18n gem](https://github.com/ruby-i18n/i18n)).

 Translations should be stored in `YAML` or `JSON` files and they will be loaded in an in-memory `Hash`.